-- Individual and group performance,
+- Group performance,

-- Individual and group choreography
+- Individual choreography performance

-- Technical skills and artistry
+- Physical skills and artistry

-Responding:
+- Responding:

-- Explore, respond and interpret different dance works - Evaluate their own and others success in expressing the choreographer's intentions - End-of-semester examination.
+- Explore, respond and interpret different dance works

+- Analysis and realisation process of a dance composition including planning, research, choreography, rehearsal and performance.

+- End-of-semester examination.

-This unit, while not a prerequisite for VCE Dance, will provide students with excellent grounding for the course.
+This unit, while not a prerequisite for VCE Dance, will provide students with excellent grounding for the course and is highly recommended by the subject teacher.